Josh-Muli/bambaswap_analytics_2024/BambaSwap_kpi_oct_2024_README.md

 ![Average Acquisition Rate](Oct_2024\car_jan_oct_2024_image.png)

-*A powerBI generated waterfall graph showing the monthly changes in the average aquisition rates for SwapFintech in the month of October.*
+*A powerBI generated waterfall graph showing the monthly changes in the average aquisition rates for BambaSwap in the month of October.*

 From the analysis and graph respesentation, the following conclusions can be drawn.